benedictflorance/cis-680-final-project/README.md

 This project has been implemented as a requirement for the Final Project for the Fall 2021 iteration of the CIS-680 course at the University of Pennsylvania.

+We implement a model to count machine parts bunched up together in a cluttered image.

 ## Installation

 ```